What is Medicare?

 Extra Help: A program that reduces the cost of Medicare Part D for low-income seniors.

 State Pharmaceutical Assistance Programs (SPAP): Available in some states to cover gaps.
+To find out more check out our State Pharmacy Assistance Programs (SPAPs) blog page.

 $0 Generic Programs: Offered at some pharmacies like Walmart, Kroger, or GoodRx discounts.